SUBSCRIBE TO OUR FREE NEWSLETTER

 "There is no reasonable scenario in which Arctic oil drilling and a safe climate future co-exist," said report author Hannah McKinnon, senior campaigner with Oil Change International (OCI), which issued the study along with Greenpeace.
 "Drilling in the Arctic is a climate disaster, plain and simple."

-"The President can't continue to leave the the fate of the Arctic--and his climate legacy--up to a disastrous corporation like Shell."
+"The President can't continue to leave the fate of the Arctic--and his climate legacy--up to a disastrous corporation like Shell."

 --Tim Donaghy, Greenpeace

-Untouchable: The Climate Case Against Drilling (pdf) reiterates the warning that, according to the best available science, at least three-quarters of existing fossil fuel reserves must stay in the ground in order to limit global warming to 2deg Celsius.
-"Projects that expand or break open new reserves and generate more greenhouse gas emissions clearly fail a test of what is safe for the global climate," the report states.
+Untouchable: The Climate Case Against Drilling (pdf) reiterates the warning that, according to the best available science, at least three-quarters of existing fossil fuel reserves must stay in the ground to limit global warming to 2deg Celsius.
+"Projects that expand or break open new reserves and generate more greenhouse gas emissions fail a test of what is safe for the global climate," the report states.

 Still, the report declares, the oil industry--and the government actors who have supported its bids for seemingly unlimited resource exploration and extraction--continue to employ "fossil fuel fatalism," perpetuating the idea that oil, gas, and coal will continue to dominate the energy supply for decades to come.